MatthiasX86/react-scroll-backdrop/README.md

 Default: false

-In cases in which react-backdrop is used in a dynamic environment (Ex.
+In cases in which react-scroll-backdrop is used in a dynamic environment (Ex.
 CMS powered builds) you might have use cases in which you might want to have the option to turn a particular zone off.
 Providing the off property with a value of true prevents the backdrop zone from registering.

 ```javascript
 const preventZoneRegister = true;